deepdoctection/deepdoctection/docs/tutorials/get_started_notebook.rst

 results we refer to the **Fine Tuning Tutorial**, where we deal with improving the parsing results on business reports.

+In the future, we hope to train more models that can accurately predict a wider range of document types.

 Choosing the kernel
 -------------------